SvenssonThe/pdsnd_github/README.md

 Bikeshare project

 ### Description
 Script that helps you explore bikeshare data from three cities by providing functions to calculate statistics about the different datasets.
+The three cities are the following; New York City, Chicago and Washington.

 ### Files used
 washington.csv